What is Flooding?

 Any chemical hazards, like a propane tank, should be handled by the fire department or police.

-• Be sure you have your current tetanus shot before working in flooded areas.
+Be sure you have your current tetanus shot before working in flooded areas.
 Wounds that are in contact with a flood should be evaluated for risk.

 Specified workers or concerned citizens should take responsibility for any unsafe water in flooded areas unless the local officials or state authorities have declared it safe and secure.
-If no safe water supply is available for washing, you may use bottled water, water boiled for at least 10 minutes, or chemically disinfected water.
+If no safe water supply is available for washing, you may use bottled water, water that has been boiled for at least 10 minutes, or chemically disinfected water.

 If you suspect your water is contaminated with harmful chemicals, cleanup workers may need to wear special chemical-protective outer clothing, gear, and goggles.